abuzarmahmood/blech_bot/README.md

 - - Search for a string in a file and replace it with another string
 - Code execution tool
 - - Execute code snippets in a specified environment
+- Web search tool
+- - Search for information on the web
+- Git check tool
+- - Check the status/commit of a git repository
+- Git change tool
+- - Change the statu/commit of a git repository